Deployment

 live_dispatch_enabled must be true in config).

-- The control plane is not paused and maintenance mode is not active (checked together).
+- The control plane is not paused and maintenance mode is not active.

 - Worker preflight is healthy.